Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

-We next discuss the dephasing measurement, which is also performed at a range of $X$ and $Z$ flux biases. $T_\phi$ times were measured using a Ramsey protocol (see for example Ref.~\cite{ithier_2005_decoherencesuperconductingquantum}) which consists of initializing the qubit with a $\pi$/2 pulse (detuned approximately 10 MHz from the qubit transition frequency) and then applying a second pulse after a variable delay time just before performing readout.
-As shown in Fig.~\ref{fig:T2}(a), at the $Z$ bias symmetry point, the Ramsey pure dephasing time $T_\phi$ varies from $\sim200~\t{ns}$ to $\sim 100~\t{ns}$ as $\Phi_x$ is reduced from $0.4$ to $0.27$.
+We next discuss the dephasing measurements, which were also performed at a range of $X$ and $Z$ flux biases. $T_\phi$ times were measured using a Ramsey protocol (see for example Ref.~\cite{ithier_2005_decoherencesuperconductingquantum}) which consists of initializing the qubit with a $\pi$/2 pulse (detuned approximately 10 MHz from the qubit transition frequency) and then applying a second pulse after a variable delay time just before performing readout.
+As shown in Fig.~\ref{fig:T2}(a), at the $Z$ bias symmetry point, the Ramsey pure dephasing time $T_\phi$ varies from $\sim200~\t{ns}$ to $\sim 100~\t{ns}$ as $\Phi_x$ is reduced from $0.4~\Phi_0$ to $0.27~\Phi_0$.
 The spin-echo dephasing time $T_\phi^E$, measured with a sequence that has an additional $\pi$ pulse in between the two $\pi/2$ pulses~\cite{ithier_2005_decoherencesuperconductingquantum}, shows an improvement of about a factor of $5$.
-This improvement, and the fact that all the measured coherence decays have been well-fitted with an Gaussian envelope, are consistent with dephasing dominated by $1/f$ noise.
-When examining the $\Phi_z$ dependence of $T_\phi$, it is found that the maximum dephasing time occurs near, but to the left of the $Z$ bias symmetry point $\Phi_z^\t{sym}$, which stands in contrast to the non-tunable flux qubit.
+This improvement, and the fact that all the measured coherence decays have been well-fitted with a Gaussian envelope, are consistent with dephasing dominated by $1/f$ noise.
+When examining the $\Phi_z$ dependence of $T_\phi$ as shown in Fig.~\ref{fig:T2}(b), it is found that the maximum dephasing time occurs slightly to the left of the $Z$ bias symmetry point $\Phi_z^\t{sym}$, which stands in contrast to the non-tunable flux qubit.